(and the questions people don’t ask, but really should)

 -how would you describe your shooting style?

 I like to describe it as a little Style Me Pretty and a little Offbeat Bride and both candid and fine art.
-I enjoy the organic, natural look of photojournalism, but also love to be able to create intimate and dramatic art by occasionally having control over the subjects.
-If you want to have all the spontaneous moments of the wedding day captured, as well as romantic and creative portraits of the two of you and your bridal party, you’ve come to the right place!
+I enjoy the organic, natural look of photojournalism, but also love to be able to craft intimate and beautiful art by occasionally guiding the subjects when appropriate.
+If you want to have all the spontaneous moments of the wedding day captured, as well as romantic and creative portraits of the two of you, you’ve come to the right place!

 –do you shoot gay/lesbian weddings?

 Yes!
-We do not discriminate against any race, religion or sexual orientation.
-If you love each other, and you love our images, we would love to be part of your celebration!
+I do not discriminate against any race, religion or sexual orientation.
+If you love each other, and you love our images, I would love to be part of your celebration!

 -we want you to shoot our wedding, how do we book you?

-Yes we do, and we love them!
-There is no extra fee for destination weddings or portrait sessions, other than our travel expenses (air fare & hotel).
+Yes I do, and I love them!
+Other than travel expenses, there is no extra fee for destination weddings or portrait sessions, just airfare and hotel.

 -how long after the wedding until we can see our pictures?

-The images will be available on the online gallery 2 to 3 weeks after the wedding.
+The images will be available in the online gallery about 3-4 weeks after the wedding.

 -do you give out the high resolution images, and how many images will I get?

-Yes, you will receive the edited high resolution files in a mix of color and B&W (mostly color with a few just in B&W).
-Most any photo lab (like mpix.com) can turn your color prints into B&W or sepia when you order online.
+Yes, you will receive the edited high resolution files in color with a handful of B&W. Most any photo lab (like mpix.com) can turn your color prints into B&W or sepia when you order online.
 The number of images you receive depends on so many factors, but it’s usually around 100 per hour.

 -do you keep the copyright to the images?

-We reserve the right to use the images for our portfolio, advertisements, and exhibitions, etc. But you may print the images for limited personal use.
+I reserve the right to use the images for my portfolio, advertisements, print & online submissions, etc. But you may print the photos as many times as you’d like for your own personal use.

 -so, that means I get to print pictures for myself anytime I want?

-Yes, but we ask that you have them printed at a professional lab.
-A great, inexpensive lab we recommend is www.mpix.com.
+Yes, but I strongly encourage you to have them printed at a professional lab.
+A great, affordable lab I recommend is www.mpix.com.
+Any prints ordered through me will be fully retouched and checked for the best color balance, exposure, etc.

 -do you have a studio?